Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

-With several values of reduced c, we can observe that $\rm P_n$ converges toward the theoretical value of the strömgren sphere in Fig. \ref{fig:iostrom_front}.
-However, we also can see that the variation in value of c also changes the celerity of the front line, and could impact results in further tests, despite allowing for a far shorter computation time.
-All in all though, $\rm P_n$ passes this test easily, and matches the results of $\rm M_1$ very closely, as shown in Fig. \ref{fig:isostrom_profile}, as the difference between the two models never oversteps 1\%.
+We can observe that $\rm P_5$ converges toward the theoretical value of the strömgren sphere in Fig. \ref{fig:iostrom_front}, and is in very good agreement with the evolution of the sphere in $\rm M_1$.
+All in all, the results here show that the coupling of $\rm P_n$ with chemistry is able to reproduce the results of $\rm M_1$ very closely, as shown in Fig. \ref{fig:isostrom_profile}, as the difference between the two models is always smaller than 1\%.